tcpalmer/nina-scheduler/concepts.md

 ## Planning Engine

 The Planning Engine executes a series of steps to pick the best target to image at the moment and then schedule the applicable exposures for that target.
 It operates in phases:
-* Retrieve the list of active projects from the database.
+* Retrieve the list of active projects for the current NINA profile from the database.
 * Reject those that are already complete.
 * Reject those that are not currently visible.
 * Of those that remain, reject any target exposure plans for moon avoidance.
 * If multiple targets remain, run the _Scoring Engine_ to produce a winner.
 * Generate a set of exposure instructions for the selected target.

+Since the Planning Engine executes quickly, there is little penalty in calling it as needed throughout an imaging session.
+Circumstances change (darkness level, targets rising/setting) and it can be advantageous to simply run it again.
+The only real penalty is if a different target is selected (requiring a slew/center) but one of the scoring rules counteracts that tendency.
+The timing of the next call to the Planning Engine is determined by the hard stop time of the current plan.
+Determining a good value for that time will likely evolve as more experience is gained with plugin operation.

 ## Scoring Engine

-The Scheduler uses a Scoring Engine to select a target when multiple could potentially be imaged.
+The Scheduler uses a Scoring Engine to select a target when multiple are under consideration.
 The engine executes a set of rules on each target to produce a score, with the highest score winning.
 The applicable Project has a set of configurable weights that are used to modulate the application of each rule.

 ### Scoring Rules